ddbj/www/_gea/submit-sequence-e.md

 Create a new microarray experiment submission by selecting "Sequencing" and clicking the \[New submission\].
 At the same time, in the DDBJ file server (ftp-private.ddbj.nig.ac.jp), a corresponding subdirectory is created under the submitter’s GEA upload directory.
 [Upload data files to this subdirectory](#upload-data).

 <div class="attention">
 If there is no reply from submitters after three months of initial contact, submissions will be cancelled.
 </div>

 {% include image.html url="books/seq-sub1.jpg" caption="Create a new submission" class="w450" %}

 List of submission status is as follows.
-The GEA team reviews submission whose status is in "submission\_validated" or "data\_error".
+The GEA team reviews submission whose status is in "submission_validated" or "data_error".

-{::options parse_block_html="true" /}
 List of submission status
 {: .tablecaption}